9 Substitutes for Quinoa Flour

 Image credit: healthyfoodsmag.net

-Quinoa flour, which is gluten-free and high in protein, has been growing in popularity lately.
+Quinoa flour, which is gluten-free and high in protein, has grown in popularity lately.
 However, you can’t always find it in your local grocery store.

 Luckily, there are plenty of substitutes for quinoa flour.
-This makes adding to your favorite baked goods recipes that call for quinoa flour easy.
+This makes adding to your favorite baked goods recipes for quinoa flour easy.

-Here are the best substitutes for quinoa flour that will make your baked goods better than ever!
+Here are the best substitutes for quinoa flour to improve your baked goods!

 1. Brown Rice Flour

-Brown rice flour is the starter of the great substitutes for quinoa flour listed in baked goods.
+Brown rice flour is one of the great substitutes for quinoa flour listed in baked goods.
 It has a similar texture to quinoa flour but doesn’t have the same nutritional value.

 On the other hand, rice flour can be used to make everything from bread and cakes to cookies and pie crusts.
 Additionally, it is much lower in price than quinoa.
 Plus, it’s gluten-free!